jentery/zine/index.md

 * Different kinds of zines: What styles do you see?
 Personal?
 Illustration?
 Typed?
 Topics?
 * Components of zines: paper, folds, binding, marks, visuals, arrangements
 * By whom are they written?
 For whom?
-* What make a layout interesting?
+* What makes a layout interesting?

 Recap (5 minutes)